RangerDigital/darkness/README.md

 If you are modifying the Darkness server you should also run `pytest` functional tests inside `/darkness/tests` directory.

 ## 📃 License
-This project is licenced under [GPL-3.0](https://choosealicense.com/licenses/gpl-3.0/) .
+This project is licensed under [GPL-3.0](https://choosealicense.com/licenses/gpl-3.0/) .